-South Carolina is a rapidly changing state, reflecting broader trends which are being felt across the nation.
+South Carolina is a rapidly changing state, and that means South Carolina jobs reflecting broader trends which are being felt across the nation.

-If South Carolina has made it to the top of your best place to retire or relocate list, the good news is that South Carolina has been able to retain some manufacturing jobs due to its aggressive efforts in attracting overseas investments.
-This aggressiveness is evidenced in such high profile ventures as the BMW plant outside of Spartanburg, SC.
+Due to its aggressive efforts in attracting overseas investments.
+This aggressiveness is evidenced in such high profile ventures as the BMW plant outside of Upstate Spartanburg SC.

 The agricultural industry is also loosing jobs, either to consolidation or overseas competition.